Robust Differentiable Collision Detection for General Objects: Introduction

 Collision detection is a long-standing and fundamental problem in robotics and computer graphics, with applications ranging from simulation and control to planning and learning.
 A key outcome of collision detection is the \emph{witness points}~\cite{ericson2004real}—the closest points when objects are separated or the deepest penetration points when they overlap.
 These points specify where and how objects interact: they directly indicate contact positions and allow computation of contact distance and direction, making them a cornerstone of contact modeling~\cite{SiggraphContact22, le2024contact}.

-Despite their importance, traditional collision detection algorithms such as GJK~\cite{gilbert2002fast, montaut2024gjk++}, EPA~\cite{van2001proximity}, and MPR~\cite{snethen2008xenocollide} are non-differentiable, preventing gradients from propagating through witness points.
+Despite the critical role of these witness points, traditional algorithms such as GJK~\cite{gilbert2002fast, montaut2024gjk++}, EPA~\cite{van2001proximity}, and MPR~\cite{snethen2008xenocollide} are non-differentiable, preventing gradients from propagating through them.
 This lack of differentiability is one possible reason limiting the potential of gradient-based optimization in contact-rich tasks such as grasping and manipulation.
 As a result, robotics has often relied on gradient-free approaches such as reinforcement learning~\cite{rajeswaran2017learning, chen2023visual} and sampling-based planners~\cite{howell2022}, in contrast to the success of gradient-based methods in deep learning.

 Recent work has begun improving the differentiability of contact modeling~\cite{li2020incremental, pang2023global, jin2024complementarity}, but mainly focuses on improving the contact solvers and smoothing the \emph{magnitude} of contact forces with respect to inter-object distance, known as \emph{force-at-a-distance}.
 In contrast, the differentiability of witness points themselves has received little attention.
 This omission is critical: without gradients through witness points, it is difficult to enforce desired contact positions or adjust force directions on complex shapes such as concave regions (Figure~\ref{fig: motivation}).